11 — Mapping 10,000 Miles of Assets is Possible with a Smartphone, Receiver and App

 Original Article: Irish Surveyor Monitors Europe’s Last Remaining Peatlands (Oct., 2017)

 When nearly all of Europe’s bog has declined from forestry and agriculture, how do you monitor the last remaining one percent?
-With a smartphone, Esri’s Collector for ArcGIS, and the Arrow 100, one small-scale Irish surveying organization has been able to lobby for greater preservation of the world’s last remaining peatlands.
+With a smartphone, Esri’s ArcGIS Collector, and the Arrow 100, one small-scale Irish surveying organization has been able to lobby for greater preservation of the world’s last remaining peatlands.
 See how Wetland Surveys Ireland did it.

 Looking Ahead to 2018: